MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 Now that we have walked through the basics of deploying Hyper-V, creating virtual machines and managing these virtual machines, let’s explore how we can automate many of these activities with PowerShell.

 ### Return a list of Hyper-V commands:
-Before working with Hyper-V virtual machines let’s explore the Hyper-V module
+Before working with Hyper-V virtual machines let’s explore the Hyper-V module:
-1. Click on the start button and type PowerShell and click enter.
+1. Click on the start button and type **PowerShell** and click **enter**.
 This will open up the PowerShell scripting environment.
 2. Type the following command.
 This will produce a searchable list of PowerShell commands available with the Hyper-V PowerShell Module.

 ```